Football Network: Founding

 The Football Network was founded in 1996 by Jantonio Turner, when he wanted to find more football highlights and discovered that no other all-football channel existed.
 He was first mentored by Sheldon Altfeld, who had launched his own channel and was giving seminars to entrepreneurs who wished to begin their own networks.

 On September 5, 1998, a preview airing of the channel occurred on a C-band satellite.
 The channel continued this part-time broadcast of two hours every Saturday, with an hour on two different transponders.
 The network signed a letter of intent, an early step towards a master agreement, with the National Cable Television Cooperative.

 The Football Network went public on October 20, 1998, when it began trading on the OTC bulletin board to help it attract the funding necessary to launch.
 Over the next few years the company laid the groundwork for the establishment of a channel from extensive qualitative and quantitative market research, to hiring Newberger Greenberg and Associates, the media consulting firm who did the business plans for The Golf Channel.

 In 2001, Jerry Solomon, husband of Nancy Kerrigan, joined the network.

 By 2003, a number of other single sports channels, including Black Belt TV, the Ice Channel, NFL Network and Tennis Channel, joined TFN in looking to launch on the new digital tier of cable.
 While Gol TV and College Sports Television launched in early 2003.
 By March 2003, the network and the 13 conferences of the NCCAA Division I-AA agreed to start the NCAA Division I-AA College Football All-Star Classic to be held and broadcast on December 30.

 In May 2003, the company agreed to a deal to be headquartered in Baton Rouge, temporarily at the Louisiana Public Broadcasting's studios.
 Meanwhile, a permanent facility would be constructed at the Bon Carré Business Park.
 As a part of the deal, the state would take less than 10% equity stake in the company and grant 15 year tax credits.
 Previously, the company was located in Lynnfield, Massachusetts.

 In July 2003 the Spike channel agreed to carry an hour of TFN programming a week.
 By August 2003, The Football Network signed the Atlantic 10 Conference, followed by the Patriot and Pioneer leagues and the Southern, Big Sky, and Big South conferences.
-For the University of Maine Black Bears, an Atlantic 10 team, TFN planned to produced and simulcast live eight games for Fox Sports Net New England and the network.
+For the University of Maine Black Bears, an Atlantic 10 team, TFN planned to produce and simulcast live eight games for Fox Sports Net New England and the network.
 The National Cable Television Cooperative signed a master agreement with the network by August 18 for its member cable operators to allow them to pick up the channel.